HenronenGIT/Docker-1/README.md

 3. Launch a rabbitmq SERVICE that will be named orbital-command.
 You should define a specific user and password for the RabbitMQ service, they can be whatever you want.
 This service will be on the overmind network.
 4. List all the services of the local swarm.
     1. `docker service ls`
-5. ~~Launch a 42school/engineering-bay service in two replicas and make sure that the service works properly (see the documentation provided at [hub.docker.com](http://hub.docker.com/)).
+5. Launch a 42school/engineering-bay service in two replicas and make sure that the service works properly (see the documentation provided at [hub.docker.com](http://hub.docker.com/)).
-This service will be named engineering-bay and will be on the overmind network.~~
+This service will be named engineering-bay and will be on the overmind network.
     1.

-~~24.
-Get the real-time logs of one the tasks of the engineering-bay service.~~
+24. Get the real-time logs of one the tasks of the engineering-bay service.

 1.
-1. ..~~.
-Damn it, a group of zergs is attacking orbital-command, and shutting down the engineering-bay service won’t help at all...
+1. Damn it, a group of zergs is attacking orbital-command, and shutting down the engineering-bay service won’t help at all...
 You must send a troup of Marines to eliminate the intruders.
 Launch a 42school/marine-squad in two replicas, and make sure that the service works properly (see the documentation provided at [hub.docker.com](http://hub.docker.com/)).
-This service will be named... marines and will be on the overmind network.~~
+This service will be named... marines and will be on the overmind network.
     1.
-2. ~~Display all the tasks of the marines service.~~
+2. Display all the tasks of the marines service.
     1. `docker service ps marines`
-3. ~~Increase the number of copies of the marines service up to twenty, because there’s never enough Marines to eliminate Zergs.
-(Remember to take a look at the tasks and logs of the service, you’ll see, it’s fun.)~~
+3. Increase the number of copies of the marines service up to twenty, because there’s never enough Marines to eliminate Zergs.
+(Remember to take a look at the tasks and logs of the service, you’ll see, it’s fun.)
     1. `docker service scale -d marines=20`

     [docker service scale](https://docs.docker.com/engine/reference/commandline/service_scale/)

-4. ~~Force quit and delete all the services on the local swarm, in one command.~~
+4. Force quit and delete all the services on the local swarm, in one command.
     1. `docker service rm $(docker service ls -q)`
-5. ~~Force quit and delete all the containers (whatever their status), in one command.~~
+5. Force quit and delete all the containers (whatever their status), in one command.
     1. `docker container rm --force $(docker container ls --all -q)`
-6. ~~Delete all the container images stored on your local machine machine, in one command as well.~~
+6. Delete all the container images stored on your local machine machine, in one command as well.
     1. `docker image rm $(docker images --all -q`)

 # Dockerfiles

 ### ex00

-- [x]  From an alpine image you’ll add to your container your favorite text editor, vim or emacs, that will launch along with your container.
+1. From an alpine image you’ll add to your container your favorite text editor, vim or emacs, that will launch along with your container.

 ```docker